radondb/radon/docs/how_to_build_and_run_radon.md

      ....
     2018/04/04 15:20:17.151499 admin.go:54:      [INFO]     http.server.start[:8080]...
 ```
-When randon started, it will use three ports:
+When radon started, it will use three ports:
-`3306: External service port for MySQL client link`
+`3308: External service port for MySQL client link`
 `8080: Management port, external RESTFUL interface`
 `6060: debug port, golang debug port`

 ## Step4.
-Add a backend(mysql server) to randon
+Add a backend(mysql server) to radon
-This is an admin instruction of randon api, for more admin instructions, see  [randon admin API](api.md) ).
+This is an admin instruction of radon api, for more admin instructions, see  [radon admin API](api.md).
-Here we suppose  mysql has being installed and mysql service has beeing started on your machine and the user and password logined to mysql are all root.
+Here we suppose  mysql has being installed and the mysql service has beeing started on your machine, the user and password logged in to mysql are all root.
-`user: the user to login mysql`
+`user`: the user to login mysql
-`password: the password to login mysql`
+`password`: the password to login mysql
 ```
 $ curl -i -H 'Content-Type: application/json' -X POST -d \
 > '{"name": "backend1", "address": "127.0.0.1:3306", "user":\
->  "root", "password": "318831", "max-connections":1024}' \
+>  "root", "password": "root", "max-connections":1024}' \
 > http://127.0.0.1:8080/v1/radon/backend
 ```
 `Response: `